 Pimelea ciliata – White Banjine (above left).
 Swamp spider orchid (above top right).
 Tetratheca species (above bottom right).

-Calytrix glutinosa (above left).
-Stypandra glauca – Blind Grass (above centre).
-Philotheca spicata Pepper and Salt (above left).
+Calytrix glutinosa (above left top).
+Stypandra glauca – Blind Grass (above right).
+Philotheca spicata Pepper and Salt (above left bottom).

 Facilites at Korung National Park (Lion’s Lookout)